CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 Currently, we do not explicitly model the delay from hospital admission to reporting of hospital admissions.
 In reality, corrections (upwards or downwards) in the admissions data after the report date are possible and do happen.
 See [outlier detection and removal](#appendix-wastewater-data-pre-processing) for further details.

-### Wastewater viral concentration component
+### Viral genome concentration in wastewater component

-We model wastewater concentrations $C(t)$, measured in viral genomes per mL, as a convolution of the _expected_ latent incident infections per capita $I(t)$ and a normalized shedding kinetics function $s(\tau)$, multiplied by  $G$ the number of genomes shed per infected individual over the course of their infection and divided by $\alpha$ the volume of wastewater generated per person per day:
+We model viral genome concentrations in wastewater $C(t)$ as a convolution of the _expected_ latent incident infections per capita $I(t)$ and a normalized shedding kinetics function $s(\tau)$, multiplied by  $G$ the number of genomes shed per infected individual over the course of their infection and divided by $\alpha$ the volume of wastewater generated per person per day:

 $$C(t) = \frac{G}{\alpha} \sum_{\tau = 0}^{\tau_\mathrm{shed}} s(\tau) I(t-\tau)$$